zalando/nakadi/README.md

 - Kafka (9092)
 - Zookeeper (2181)

-To stop the running Nakadi:
+To stop the running Nakadi server:

 ```sh
 ./gradlew stopNakadi
 ```

-## API Usage Quickstart
+## Using Nakadi and its API

 Please read the [manual](https://zalando.github.io/nakadi/manual.html) for the full API usage details.